bxparks/AceRoutine/README.md

 The [HelloSchedulerWithProfiler.ino](examples/HelloSchedulerWithProfiler) sketch
-implements the same thing as `HelloCoroutineWithProfiler` using 2 techniques to handle larger numbers of coroutines:
+implements the same thing as `HelloCoroutineWithProfiler` using 2 techniques to handle more than a handful of coroutines:

 * use `LogBinProfiler::createProfilers()` to automatically create the profilers on the heap and assign them to all coroutines